nlmixrdevelopment/RxODE/README.md

 ### Mac OSX

-Installation on a mac is much similar to RxODE installation under windows.
-To get the most speed you need OpenMP enabled.
+To get the most speed you need OpenMP enabled and compile RxODE against that binary.
 Here is some discussion about this:

 https://mac.r-project.org/openmp/

 ### Linux

-To install on linux make sure you install gcc (with openmp support) and gfortran using your distribution's package manager.
+To install on linux make sure you install `gcc` (with openmp support) and `gfortran` using your distribution's package manager.

 ## Development Version